 Know where they are located

-Emergency exit windows are typically located in the main area, and one in the bedroom.
+Also known as RV escape windows, they are typically located in the main area, and one in the bedroom.
 By identifying these locations, remember to take them into consideration when designing your interiors.
 It’s best to have easy access to these emergency exits.

 Activate release mechanism